July 26, 1999 : The day Patrick Rafter became the shortest world No 1

-What happened exactly on that day
+What exactly happened on that day?

-In 1998, his disappointing results in the first half of the season made John McEnroe criticize him as a one-shot Grand Slam winner and Pete Sampras expressed that he would need a second Major title to be called a great player.
-As a response, in summer 1998, Pat Rafter would claim the titles in Toronto and Cincinnati (edging there…Sampras in the final, 1-6 7-6 6-4).
-Riding the wave of confidence, Rafter would go on to conquer a second US Open crown, defeating Pistol Pete a second time (6-7 6-4 2-6 6-4 6-3) before he beat fellow Australian Mark Philippoussis (6-3 3-6 6-2 6-0) in the first 100% Aussie Grand Slam final since 1970.
+In 1998, his disappointing results in the first half of the season made John McEnroe criticize him as a one-Slam winner and Pete Sampras stated that Rafter would need a second Major title to be called a great player.
+In response, in the summer of 1998, Rafter went on to claim titles in Toronto and Cincinnati (beating none other than Sampras in the final, 1-6, 7-6, 6-4).
+Riding the wave of confidence, Rafter would go on to conquer a second US Open crown, defeating Pistol Pete once again (6-7, 6-4, 2-6, 6-4, 6-3) before he beat fellow Aussie Mark Philippoussis (6-3, 3-6, 6-2, 6-0) in the first all-Aussie Grand Slam final since 1970.
 He was described by Bud Collins as “a humble man known for a gracious manner on the court, great generosity and a gentlemanly demeanor at all times”.

 The Australian commented on this very short reign without regrets :

 “This year was never going to be a ranking sort of thing for me,” he said in Cincinnati.
 “It was never a goal, it just sort of happened that I was so close so many times, and then it just happened.
 I always joke with the players a little bit.
-They say, ‘Congratulations, mate, you made No.1.’
+They say, ‘Congratulations, mate, you made No 1.’
 I say, ‘Yeah, one week.’
 They say, ‘At least you bloody got it.
 At least you can say you got there.’”

-Pete Sampras, Carlos Moya, Yevgeny Kafelnikov, Andre Agassi, Patrick Rafter : in 1999, five players occupied the world no.1 spot, setting an all-time record.
-In September, after Andre Agassi triumphed at the US Open, he would secure the spot until the end of the year and become the ATP World Champion.
+Pete Sampras, Carlos Moya, Yevgeny Kafelnikov, Andre Agassi, Patrick Rafter : in 1999, five players occupied the world No 1 spot, setting an all-time record.
+In September, after Agassi triumphed at the US Open, he would secure the spot until the end of the year and become the ATP World Champion.
 Rafter would reach two consecutive finals at Wimbledon, defeated in 2000 by Sampras (6-7, 7-6, 6-4, 6-2), and in 2001 by Goran Ivanisevic, in a legendary five-set final (6-3, 3-6, 6-3,2-6, 9-7).